VincentKV/Cryptics/README.md

 install.packages("devtools")
 library(devtools)
 ```
-Then, download and load the package :
+Then, download and load the package.
+Then, load the included data :
 ```
 install_github("VincentKV/Cryptics")
 library(Cryptics)